theramiyer/human-resume/pages/making.md

 1. I add data (Markdown files) to the code project as posts.
 These changes are pushed to BitBucket, the source control provider for the site.
 2. Wercker (a Docker-based continuous delivery platform) is triggered as soon as there's a push; it picks up the code from BitBucket.
-3. Wercker has two pipelines, `build` and `deploy`, which, of course, build the site using Jekyll (on a Ruby box), and deploy it to the AWS&nbsp;S3 bucket that hosts the site.
+3. Wercker has two pipelines, `build` and `deploy`, which, of course, build the site using Jekyll (on a Ruby box), and deploy it to the AWS S3 bucket that hosts the site.
 4. CloudFront is the CDN that delivers the contents of the S3 bucket, to the Web.
 5. Amazon's Certificate Manager provides the SSL certificate that encrypts connections to this site.
 6. Necessary DNS entries are added to the DNS zone file.